 Communicable disease control is a vital Public Health function of the Carter County Health Center.
 The staff of the Carter County Health Center are dedicated to promoting the health of the residents of Carter County.
 Communicable diseases are addressed in two ways: prevention/education,

 Speakers and programming are available to organizations, work sites, day care centers, etc.

 Reporting communicable, environmental and occupational diseases is required of all laboratories, physicians, hospitals, clinics, or other public/private institutions.
 In accordance with Chapter 19, CSR 20-20.010 diseases are to be reported to our agency, your local health center.

-Category I diseases or findings shall be reported to the local health department within twenty-four (24) hours of first knowledge or suspicion.
+Category I diseases or findings shall be reported to the local health center within twenty-four (24) hours of first knowledge or suspicion.

-Category II diseases or finding shall be reported to the local health department within three (3) days of the first knowledge or suspicion.
+Category II diseases or finding shall be reported to the local health center within three (3) days of the first knowledge or suspicion.

 Reporting diseases or agents that occur naturally or that might be a result from a terrorist attack involving biological, radiological, or chemical weapons.